 Mandatory clinical requirements are established to protect students as well as patients.
 Immunization requirements follow the CDC and OSHA guidelines as well as those of the clinical agencies serving as clinical rotation sites.
-Students who do not demonstrate positive titers may be required to repeat the required immunizations.
+Students who do not demonstrate recommended positive titers may be required to repeat the required immunizations.
 The mandatory clinical requirements are:

 - Measles, Mumps & Rubella titers;

 - Varicella (Chicken Pox) titers;

 - Hepatitis B titer;

 - Tetanus/Diphtheria/Pertussis Booster (DTaP);

-- A two step tuberculin skin test;
+- A two-step tuberculin skin test;

-- Cardiopulmonary Resuscitation (CPR) certification;
+- American Heart Association (CPR) certification, Healthcare Provider training;

-- A criminal background check;
+- A criminal background check:

 - A 10 panel drug screen;

-- Professional liability insurance;
+- · Flu vaccination;

-- Health Insurance:
+- · Health Insurance:

-- Physical examinations by licensed health care provider
+- Physical examinations by licensed health care provider;

+- Professional liability insurance provided by the Division of Nursing

-- Documentation of Blood borne Pathogens/Standard Precautions/Universal Precautions prior to entering the clinical experience training provided by the Division of Nursing.
+- Documentation of Blood borne Pathogens/Standard Precautions/Universal Precautions training prior to entering the clinical experience training provided by the Division of Nursing.

 For specific information on how to meet these requirements, please call the Division of Nursing or refer to the Division of Nursing Fact Sheets.
-Policy changes by regulatory bodies and clinical agencies can result in additional clinical requirements.
+Policy changes by regulatory bodies and/or clinical agencies can result in additional clinical requirements.
 Students who have positive criminal background checks may not be able to complete the required clinical components of the nursing courses and therefore would not be able to successfully complete the nursing program.